willnotwish/rack-performance/README.md

 In test/benchmarks/benchmark_multipart_parsing.rb you will find some benchmarking code which measures the time taken for the rack gem to parse a "sale" consisting of a number of "products".
 Each product consists of 250 attributes.

 Look in the results folder for the results.
+My fork is much quicker.